 - Broadly considering the experiences one can pursue in life

 In addition to their hard work, I appreciated their constructive feedback on the course.
 If I teach this again, I will definitely implement their suggestions.
+For example, students found the following components helpful:

 Finally, this course was a personal joy to design and teach because I could focus on the elements that mattered the most to me – equipping students with a conceptual toolkit that they could use beyond the course.